Fiat ups Chrysler stake in move towards merger

 But the analyst added VEBA might be forced to sell its stake sooner or later, putting Fiat in a position to seek a deal.

-"VEBA needs to sustain cash costs for its pensioners.
-It cannot keep its capital immobilized for that long," he said.

 In the last year, Fiat increased its share in Chrysler five times.
-It has achieved all three performance events agreed with the U.S. Treasury.
+Each increase was achieved after meeting requirements set up in its agreement with the U.S. Treasury in 2009, including reaching $1.5 billion in Chrysler vehicle sales outside the United States, Canada and Mexico.

 Chrysler also paid back loans from the U.S. and Canadian governments six years early and exercised options to increase ownership.

-At 1450 GMT Fiat shares were up 3.6 percent while the Italian blue-chip index .FTMIB was down 3.8 percent.
-The European auto sector .SXAP was up 0.9 percent.
+At 11:30 a.m.
+BT Fiat shares were up 2.2 percent while the European auto sector .SXAP was down 0.4 percent.

 (Additional reporting by Antonella Ciancio; Editing by Helen Massy-Beresford)